nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

 The logical identifier of the MedicationRequest resource.
-This <b>MUST<b> be a unique and persisted identifier.
+This **MUST** be a unique and persisted identifier.

 ### meta.profile ###